EpinelPS/EpinelPS/README.md

 Note that this was tested with the latest version (122.8.20c)

+To access the admin panel, go to https://127.0.0.1/admin/ and sign in.
+Note that IsAdmin needs to be true for the user account.
+Note that this interface does not have anything yet.

+To skip stages, a basic command line interface is implemented.

 ## Progress
 Stage, character, outpost and story information is saved and works, as well as player nickname.